DrDJ3006/DoorScan/README.md

 # DoorScan

-DoorScan is a simple Ports Scan using python and the library scapy.
+DoorScan is a simple Ports Scan using python and the scapy library

 # Installation & dependencies :